Part of:The essential guide to employee well-being

 That review and assessment includes taking a look at the employee assistance program (EAP), Baptiste said.

 An EAP, which employees can use to get confidential help with work-related and personal problems, can't do any good if employees aren't aware of it or if they don't understand how it works.
-In addition, companies may already have fitness incentive programs, wellness challenges or other efforts related to wellness and health -- all of which require assessing before adding on new offerings.
+In addition, companies might already have fitness incentive programs, wellness challenges, or other efforts related to wellness and health -- all of which require assessment before adding new offerings.

 4. An awareness of employee sentiment